ryanraaum/quarto-rrqrcode/README.md

 ## Acknowledgements and Licenses

+All new code in this repository is made available under an MIT license.
 The core functionality in this shortcode extension is enabled by libraries and utilities created by others that are available for reuse under the following licenses.